rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## 34. Common HTTP Status Codes
-Common HTTP status codes include `200 OK`, `301 Moved Permanently`, `400 Bad Request`, `401 Unauthorized`, `403 Forbidden`, `404 Not Found`, `500 Internal Server Error`, and `503 Service Unavailable`.
+Common HTTP status codes include 200 OK, 301 Moved Permanently, 400 Bad Request, 401 Unauthorized, 403 Forbidden, 404 Not Found, 500 Internal Server Error, and 503 Service Unavailable.
 These codes indicate the outcome of a request made to a web server.

 Here's a breakdown of some common codes:
 - _200 OK_: The request was successful, and the server has delivered the requested resource.